The smallest and most charming five-star hotel in Kitzbühel

 RÖMERHOF STÜBERL

 During the winter months, Römerhof Stüberl opens its doors, located a short distance from the hotel.
 It forms an essential part of the Tennerhof culinary offering, providing a more informal counterpart to the main restaurant.
 While the main restaurant focuses on refinement and structure, Römerhof Stüberl centers on tradition, familiarity, and a relaxed style of dining.
-The kitchen is rooted in Tyrolean culinary culture, focusing on dishes that have been prepared and shared for generations.
 Fondue and raclette play a central role, including fondue chinoise and classic cheese fondue, available upon reservation.
 In addition, dishes such as Wiener Schnitzel, Tyrolean Gröstl, and other Austrian specialties are featured on the menu.
 All dishes are prepared with respect for the product and traditional methods.
 The setting is equally important.
 Wood-paneled interiors reflect the style of a traditional Tyrolean farmhouse, creating a warm and intimate atmosphere suited to long winter evenings.
 From the restaurant, guests enjoy views of the Hahnenkamm and the snow-covered landscape of Kitzbühel.
 Römerhof Stüberl stands as an independent concept, offering guests the opportunity to experience a more traditional side of the region alongside the refined cuisine of the main restaurant.

 BAR AND TERRACE THROUGHOUT THE DAY